intel/kernel-fuzzer-for-xen-project/README.md

 efibootmgr -c -d /dev/sda -p 1 -w -L "Xen" -l "\EFI\xen\xen.efi" reboot
 ```

+You may want to use the `-C` option above if you are on a remote system so you can set only the next-boot to try Xen.
+This is helpful in case the system can't boot Xen and you don't have remote KVM to avoid losing access in case Xen can't boot for some reason.
+Use `efibootmgr --bootnext <BOOT NUMBER FOR XEN>` to try boot Xen only on the next reboot.

 # 4. Create VM disk image <a name="section-4"></a>
 ----------------------------------